-I get many, many questions on how did I move to America and more details about my story, so I decided to start writing a little bit about it today.
+I get many, many questions on how I moved to America and more details about my story, so I decided to start writing a little bit about it today.

-This is the first of a series of posts including valuable information for everyone looking to rebuild their lives in other countries, as part of a dear project I'm working on with friends from Brazil who live all around the world, called "Reconstruindo No Mundo" (Rebuilding in the World).
+This is the first of a series of posts including valuable information for everyone looking to rebuild their lives in other countries, as part of a special project I'm working on with friends from Brazil who live all around the world, called "Reconstruindo No Mundo" (Rebuilding in the world).

-In this project, created by myself, @paoladecampos and @amandasemfronteiras, we share everything we wished we had known before we moved abroad, including important subjects such as immigration, studies, work, cost of life, and much, much more.
+In this project, created by myself, @paoladecampos and @amandasemfronteiras, we share everything we wished we had known before we moved abroad, including essential subjects such as immigration, studies, work, cost of living, and much, much more.

-The weekly videos are in Portuguese and you can watch them on my Instagram highlights by clicking HERE.
+The bi-weekly videos are in Portuguese, and you can watch them on my Instagram by clicking HERE.

 Where Do I Live?

-Living in California was always in our plans and I am beyond happy and settled here, but I truly feel like a part of me will always miss Miami.
-It was my first home in America, the place where we built our life together and have strengthen our connection as a couple, where we adopted our cat, Tom, and where these two kids learned to deal with life all by themselves, without parents or anyone to solve our problems for us.
+Living in California was always in our plans, and I am beyond happy and settled here, but I genuinely feel like a part of me will always miss Miami.
+Miami was my first home in America, the place where we built our life together and have strengthened our connection as a couple.
+It's where we adopted our cat, Tom, and where these two kids learned to deal with life all by themselves, without parents or anyone to solve our problems for us.

 And it's the same I'll always feel about Brazil, like there's still a part of me there.
-Family, friends, food, the places we liked to hang out at, the memories are so sweet, and will forever be some of the things that every immigrant misses the most!
-We travel the world to find ourselves, but I believe that as we learn from new places and experiences, a part of us also stays in these places, as reminders of such special moments.
+Family, friends, food, the places we liked to hang out at, the memories are so sweet and will forever be some of the things that every immigrant misses the most!
+We travel the world to find ourselves, but as we learn from new places and experiences, a part of us also stays in these places as reminders of such special moments.

 Why Did I move?

-Many brazilians decide to move abroad looking for a safer place to live and raise their families, as well as better quality of life.
+Many Brazilians decide to move abroad, looking for a safer place to live and raise their families and a better quality of life.
 What I can say is that, in this country, you will need to work very hard, but if you're up for the task, you'll be rewarded accordingly.

 Why Did I stay?

 First and foremost, I must say that I left my home country very young.
-And being myself an only child, it hit hard on me and my family in the beginning.
-I've always expressed my wish to live in America, and so my parents knew that sooner or later that would happen.
+And being an only child hit hard on my family and me in the beginning.
+I've always expressed my wish to live in America, so my parents knew that that would happen sooner or later.
 Fortunately, my parents have the financial resources to visit us at least once a year, and friends are always popping in here and there.

 But living far from everything and everyone you know is definitely not easy.
 The main reasons why I stayed are:

 1- It was our dream.
-We always wanted to live in the US, and most specifically in California, which is the reason why we live here now.
-So, for us, moving here was the achievement of a dream, and that means so much that it certainly makes you overcome some of the hardest moments you'll experience while living abroad.
+We always wanted to live in the US, most specifically in California, which is why we live here now.
+So, for us, moving here was the achievement of a dream, and that means so much that it certainly makes you overcome some of the most challenging moments you'll experience while living abroad.

-Brazil will always be the loving home I was born at, and America is the home I chose.
-I am beyond happy and proud of the life we've built here and I honestly wouldn't change a thing.
-I am grateful, and feel blessed for all the opportunities and lessons that I've experienced here, and am totally looking forward to what's still to come.
+Brazil will always be the loving home I was born in, and America is the home I chose.
+I am beyond happy and proud of the life we've built here, and I honestly wouldn't change a thing.
+I am grateful and feel blessed for all the opportunities and lessons I've experienced here, and I am totally looking forward to what's still to come.

-Now that we're done with the introduction, next posts will be based on specific themes, which can be work, studies, cultural differences, etc., to help anyone interested in moving to the US.
+Now that we're done with the introduction, the next posts will be based on specific themes: work, studies, cultural differences, etc., to help anyone interested in moving to the US.
 Stay tuned!!!

 France - Paola De Campos (Coming Soon)